DanDreadless/Vault1337/README.md

 ## TODO

 - [ ] Learn Django (ongoing)
-- [ ] Create documentation
+- [ ] Create documentation (ongoign)
 - [ ] Investigate potential security issues (ongoing)
 - [ ] Move URL function to workbench
 - [ ] Import sample from Virus Total - requires premium account (sad face)
-- [ ] Create "Actions" dropdown in vault table
+- [ ] Limit the number of visible rows in the Vault table adding page numbers
 - [ ] Add yara functionality
 - [ ] Dark mode?
 - [ ] Generate FUZZY hashes for samples
-- [ ] Get tags working properly so they are searchable
 - [ ] Tidy up code it is a bit of a mess
 - [ ] create tabels for tags, notes and IOCs and make them relational
 - [ ] Add check for the existence of the "samples" folder and create if not there